RMLatDIBRIS/RMLatDIBRIS.github.io/rml.md

 (nad* (alloc nad* dealloc)?)* // property 2
 ```
-Now what we can do if we need to specify traces that verify both properties 1 and 2?
+Now, what can we do if we need to specify traces that verify both properties 1 and 2?
 The intersection operator
 comes to our aid, by allowing us to combine the two properties above in a compositional way to get the desired
 specification:
 ```js